 In order to reduce to an appropriately low level the probability that any misstatements exceed materiality, we use a lower materiality level, performance materiality, to determine the extent of testing needed.
 Importantly, misstatements below these levels will not necessarily be evaluated as immaterial as we also take account of the nature of identified misstatements, and the particular circumstances of their occurrence, when evaluating their effect on the financial statements as a whole.

 Based on our professional judgement, we determined materiality for the financial statements as a whole and performance materiality as follows:

-Group financial statements Parent company financial statements 2023 2022 2023 2022 Materiality €1,210,000 £760,000 €1,089,000 £680,000 Basis for determining materiality 0.5% of revenue 0.5% of revenue 90% of Group materiality.
+Group financia Group financial statements Parent company financial statements 2023 2022 2023 2022 Materiality €1,210,000 £760,000 £1,089,000 £680,000 Basis for determining materiality 0.5% of revenue 0.5% of revenue 90% of Group materiality.
 90% of Group materiality.
-Rationale for the benchmark applied Revenue is a stable measure reflecting the operational growth of the business and is not impacted by operational costs which vary year on year as the Group is nearing the completion of its turnaround strategies but is still loss making.
-This is considered to be the measure of most interest to the users of the financial statements as the turnaround comes to an end.
-The materiality for the I has been limited to 90% materiality.
-Performance materiality £786,000 £494,000 £707,000 £442,000 Basis for determining performance materiality 65% of materiality 65% of materiality This percentage was set after the consideration of prior year unadjusted misstatements, number of accounts that include amounts with estimates and judgements involved and our assessment of the control environment.
-This percentage was se consideration of prior y misstatements, numbe of accounts that includ with estimates and judg involved and our assess control environment. rear unadjusted er les amounts gements
+Rationale for the benchmark applied Revenue is a stable m the operational grown and is not impacted b which vary year on ye nearing the completic strategies but is still lo considered to be the interest to the users of statements as the tur an end. th of the business by operational costs ear as the Group is on of its turnaround oss making.
+This is measure of most of the financial The materiality for the I has been limited to 90% materiality. . , Performance materiality £786,000 £494,000 £707,000 £442,000 Basis for determining performance materiality 65% of materiality 65% of materiality consideration of prior misstatements, numb of accounts that inclu with estimates and ju This percentage was set after the consideration of prior year unadjusted misstatements, number of accounts that include amounts with estimates and judgements involved and our assessment of the control environment. et after the rear unadjusted er les amounts gements sment of the